redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_01.jpg

-AlphaLemon CMS automatically selects the templates with the same name, others must be selected manually.
+RedKite CMS automatically selects the templates with the same name, others must be selected manually.

-AlphaLemon website theme is made by two templates:
+RedKite Labs website theme is made by two templates:

     - home
     - internal

-The first one is automacally mapped because the **BootbusinessTheme** has a template named with the same name, while I must manually map the **internal** template.
+The first one is automatically mapped because the **BootbusinessTheme** has a template named with the same name, while I must manually map the **internal** template.
 I choose the one named **empty**, simply choosing it from the combo box.